diracdeltas/apc40mk2/README.md

 the custom mappings are as follows:

-* `METRONOME` - turns on looping for the currently selected clip (must be warped) and sets the loop start point to the nearest bar of the current playing position
+* `METRONOME` - if not already looping, this turns on looping for the currently selected clip (must be warped) and sets the loop start point to the nearest bar of the current playing position. if already looping, this turns off looping.
 * `TAP TEMPO` - sets loop end point to the nearest bar of the current playing position
-* `NUDGE-` - moves loop position left by a bar
+* `NUDGE-` - moves entire loop left by a bar
-* `NUDGE+` - moves loop position right by a bar
+* `NUDGE+` - moves entire loop right by a bar
 * `SHIFT NUDGE-` - halves the loop length
-* `SHIFT NUDGE+` - doubles the loop length. currently this is somewhat buggy and will cause the play position to jump sometimes (i think this is an ableton bug)
+* `SHIFT NUDGE+` - doubles the loop length. note: this will cause the play position to jump unnecessarily sometimes (i think this is an ableton bug)

 ## credits